Turbulence (roller coaster): Statistics

 Turbulence is 55 ft tall, 1253.3 ft long, and reaches a top speed of 40 mi/h.
 The coaster is roughly 174 ft feet shorter than the Hurricane coaster that it replaced, although the layout was customized for the park.
 The coaster runs a pair of 12-passenger trains, each of which consists of three cars that seat four riders each, in two rows of two.
 In each car, riders are seated forwards and backwards so that they face the outside of the car, and each freely spins throughout the ride layout.
 These trains are stored via a stacked storage system instead of the typical transfer track and shed found on most rides capable of running multiple trains.
 Instead of a switch track into a shed, one train can be stored below the station while the other is stored within the station, and can be lifted up via an elevator lift underneath the platform.
 This system is fairly rare, and can be found on some of Mack Ride's products (e.g. Sierra Sidewinder) and The Big One at Blackpool Pleasure Beach in Blackpool, England.

 Model

 Turbulence is a spinning roller coaster from Mack Rides, and one of three Mack spinners in the United States, the other two being Sierra Sidewinder and the more extreme Time Traveler at Silver Dollar City in Branson, Missouri.

-In Popular Culture
+In popular culture

 Turbulence made an appearance in the final episode (S4E12) of the acclaimed Netflix sitcom Unbreakable Kimmy Schmidt, posing as the fictional new roller coaster The Grabagorn's Horn at a fictionalized Universal Studios.
 Filming occurred at Adventureland on June 27, 2018.

+Turbulence is featured in the Peacock series “Bupkis” by Pete Davidson in season 1 episode 5 titled “For Your Amusement.”